MindPetal/sam-search/README.md

 Simple Python client for the sam.gov opportunities API: https://open.gsa.gov/api/get-opportunities-public-api/.
 Right now it just supports searching by a list of NAICS codes and from-date, defaulting to a list of opps from the past day.
 Additional search params are available via the sam.gov API for future usage.

 An Actions workflow pulls search results for specified NAICS each day and posts to a designated MS Teams channel.
 Config data is stored in config.yaml.
-Users are responsible for obtaining and configuring as repo secrets:
+Users are responsible for obtaining and configuring as actions repo secrets:
-- Sam.gov API key from sam.gov, which is tied to a personal account, and expires every 90 days.
+- SAM_API_KEY: API key from sam.gov, which is tied to a personal account, and expires every 90 days.
-- MS Teams webhook URL for your organization
+- MS_URL: MS Teams webhook URL for your organization.

 More info on setting up Teams webhooks and formatting messages:
 - https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook